 - Gun owners unintentionally supply criminals with firearms by leaving guns in unlocked vehicles.

-- Those guns are stolen and often end up being used during the commission of violent crimes.
+- Those guns are stolen and end up being used during the commission of violent crimes.

-- The news stations report an uptick in violent crime, which frightens residents and visitors.
+- News stations report an uptick in violent crime, which frightens residents and visitors.

 - In order to feel safe, residents and tourists arm themselves with MORE GUNS.